Front-wheel drive: Prior to 1900

 A different concept was the Lohner–Porsche of 1897 with an electric motor in each front wheel, produced by Lohner-Werke in Vienna.
 It was developed by Ferdinand Porsche in 1897 based on a concept developed by American inventor Wellington Adams.
 Porsche also raced it in 1897.

+Around 1900 the London General Omnibus Company (LGOC) used a similar approach to motorise a horse-drawn omnibus but using steam engines rather than electric motors.
+Front and three-quarter nearside views show a central boiler with flexible hoses to and from steam engines directly driving the steered front wheels.
+It was not put into service and was succeeded by tests in 1903 of a Fischer petrol-electric double-decker and in 1904 a Clarkson steam single-decker.

 1900–1920

 J. Walter Christie of the United States patented a design for a front-wheel-drive car, the first prototype of which he built in 1904.
-He promoted and demonstrated several such vehicles, notably with transversely mounted engines, by racing at various speedways in the United States, and even competed in the 1906 Vanderbilt Cup and the French Grand Prix.
+He promoted and demonstrated several such vehicles, some with transversely mounted engines, by racing at various speedways in the United States, and even competed in the 1906 Vanderbilt Cup and the French Grand Prix.
 In 1912 he began manufacturing a line of wheeled fire engine tractors which used his front-wheel-drive system, but due to lack of sales this venture failed.